DarylDohner/MS-Coding-Club/HTML/Forms_And_Input.md

 </html>
 ```

 So, there's our form.
 But it needs input.
 For this, we use the input tag.
-(Exceptions include <button> and <textarea>)  Also, if you don't recognize some of the inputs, they will all show up in your test document!
+(Exceptions include the button and textarea tags)  Also, if you don't recognize some of the inputs, they will all show up in your test document!
-<input> has a few really important attributes:
+the input tag has a few really important attributes:
 name=" " (the name of the input)
 value=" " (the value of the input i.e. what data will be sent to the server)
 placeholder=" " (the gray text that tells you what the field is)